 Southland District contains some of the most beautiful natural environment, landscapes and open space in the country, including mountains and wetlands.
-Our District contains two national parks, Rakiura and Fiordland, the Catlins, rolling green pastureland and the rugged scenery of northern enjoy our cultural heritage and history.
+Our District contains two national parks, Rakiura and Fiordland, the Catlins, rolling green pastureland and the rugged scenery of northern Southland.